Choosing Books in my Classroom:

 Comprehension Strategy Teaching/Independent Reading:

 I came across a podcast from Sharon Taberski, author of On Solid Ground: Strategies for Teaching Reading, K-3, where she discusses Book Choice; how she chooses books for teaching comprehension strategies and guides her readers to independent book selections.
 I like how Sharon said that she chooses a comprehension book not just because it is a good strategy book, but it is a book that she loves and knows the kids will love too.
 She cites how important it is to engage the kids first and then look for how to incorporate strategy instruction, oral language and vocab., phrasing, and prior knowledge, etc. For guiding independent selections she says that we need to be "a whole lot more careful about the books we put into our children's hands for independent reading."
 In order to make the best use of students' independent reading time they need to be reading a book with 98-99% word accuracy.
 Too often children are choosing books that they cannot read or are too easy because they've read them too many times.
 She also discusses the benefits of "look books".
+How do you use picture books and mentor texts in your classroom?

 No comments: